 To put it simply, every time a good or service is transacted or distributed, VAT is charged on it.
 It is normally proportional to the price charged against the said product or service at the time of sale.
 It is really simple to calculate the amount to be charged or paid back by SARS, especially if yours is a small business.

 Since VAT is set as an additional percentage to the actual price of a product, the burden of this tax always falls upon the consumer.
-So, as a business or vendor, you need not to worry that it will be deducted from your operational costs.
+So, as a business or vendor, you do not have to worry that it will be deducted from your operational costs.

 Who needs to register for VAT?